Sweet, buttery tasting Sweet Potato Casserole that is healthy and satisfying enough to eat for breakfast, dinner, dessert, and everything in between

 - 1 teaspoon vanilla extract

-- Preheat oven to 375 degrees and lightly grease a 9 x 13-inch casserole dish.
+- Preheat oven to 375° F and lightly grease a 9 x 13-inch casserole dish.

 - Remove the packet of bananas and carefully open to release the steam.
-Don’t let the juices spill out!
+Add the juice from the packet and the bananas into a large bowl.
+Discard the banana peel.

-- Remove sweet potatoes and allow to cool slightly.
-Pull the skin away from the sweet potato, it should slide off very easily.
+- Allow sweet potatoes to cool slightly.
+Pull the skin away from the sweet potatoes and add them to the large bowl.

-- To a large bowl add the sweet potatoes, bananas, and any juice from the inside of the banana foil packet.
-Top with the coconut oil and allow it to melt.
-Add 3/4 cup almond milk, vanilla, cinnamon, and salt and use a hand mixer or a potato masher to combine the ingredients until very smooth.
-Add extra milk if the mixture is too dry.
+- Top with the coconut oil and allow it to melt.
+Add 1/2 cup almond milk, vanilla, cinnamon, and salt.
+Use a hand mixer or a potato masher to combine the ingredients until very smooth.
+To get it extra smooth, I like to use an immersion blender.
+Add another 1/4 cup of milk if the mixture is too dry.

 - Transfer mixture to the prepared casserole dish and use a spoon to create a smooth, flat surface.